-Healthcare SEO Fundamentals to Grow Your Medical Practice
+Healthcare SEO Fundamentals To Grow Your Medical Practice

 Webpages with videos can get more organic traffic.

-And people spend more time on those pages, because they are watching the video.
+And people spend more time on those pages because they watch the video.

-This increase a user’s time on page and indicates to the search engines that something valuable is on the page for users.
+This increases a user’s time on the page and indicates to the search engines that something valuable is on the page for users.

-When optimizing your website for SEO, be sure to include relevant, high-quality videos alongside your content, where you can.
+When optimizing your website for SEO, be sure to include relevant, high-quality videos alongside your content where you can.

-Whether it’s a virtual tour of the facility or an informative video on a medical condition, many users will be drawn to that content over 600 words of plain text.
+Whether it’s a virtual tour of the facility or an informative video on a medical condition, many users will be drawn to that content of over 600 words of plain text.

 You should also include a variety of images and infographics on your website.
 The more interactive and engaging your site is, the more visitors you’ll be able to draw in.

 Ensure any images on your site also include appropriate alt text.
-Image alt text helps visually impaired users, and Google crawlers, better understand what is displayed on the page.
+Image alt text helps visually impaired users and Google crawlers better understand what is displayed on the page.

 This can be an excellent opportunity to incorporate some of your keywords.
 (But, as with everything SEO, don’t overdo it!)

-4. Optimize for Website Speed, Security, & Mobile Use
+4. Optimize For Website Speed, Security & Mobile Use

-Your site speed, security, and mobile-friendliness are all ranking factors.
+Your site speed, security, and mobile friendliness are all ranking factors.

-If your website takes longer than three seconds to load, many people may back out and go to a competitor that provides a speedier experience.
+If your website takes longer than three seconds to load, many people may return to a competitor that provides a speedier experience.

 Now, having said that, it’s important to mention that slow sites can rank highly for certain queries.
 Google doesn’t penalize an otherwise perfect site just because it’s a bit slower.

-But optimizing your speed certainly can’t hurt for the overall user experience.
+But optimizing your speed certainly can’t hurt the overall user experience.

 At most, your website should take about two seconds to load, but you should ideally aim for under half a second.

 Google’s PageSpeed Insights tool is a great place to check your current site speed.
-It also provides insight on potential fixes to help improve your speed score.
+It also provides insight into potential fixes to help improve your speed score.

 Another important SEO factor is your website’s security.
 An SSL certificate helps encrypt your website, ensuring its and your visitors’ data is protected from hackers.